oplS16projects/Sports-Stats-David-and-Connor/README.md

 ### First Milestone (Fri Apr 15)
 For the first milestone we should have pulled the data from the website and organize it into team data structures.

+Milestone 1 Update: We have pulled data from the site and organized it according to schedule.
+David worked out a formula that will be implemented in the final project.

 ### Second Milestone (Fri Apr 22)
 For the second milestone we should have pulled from the numbers from the objects and applied them to a formula.
 We start to create a GUI for the program.